crami/pcapmirror/README.md

 # pcapmirror
 ![pcapmirror logo](logo/pcapmirror_logo_small.png)

-pcapmirror is a command-line tool for capturing network traffic and mirroring it to a remote destination using [TZSP encapsulation](https://en.wikipedia.org/wiki/TZSP).
+pcapmirror is a command-line tool for capturing network traffic and mirroring it to a remote destination using [TZSP encapsulation](https://en.wikipedia.org/wiki/TZSP) or [ERSPAN](https://datatracker.ietf.org/doc/html/draft-foschiano-erspan-01).
 It leverages the `libpcap` library for packet capture and provides options for filtering traffic based on BPF syntax.
 This tool is useful for network monitoring, intrusion detection, and remote packet analysis.

 ## Usage